Visual Techniques: A Spectacular Way to Make Reality Brighter

 Use of different seasons and times of day

 This is again about how to show the building in the best environment.
-At such CGI greens are juicy, flowers bloom profusely and there is always good sunny weather.
-Or the area sparkles with night lights, the streets are filled with warm lanterns light and nightlife is bustling.
+With such CGI, greens are juicy, flowers bloom profusely, and there is always good sunny weather.
+The area sparkles with night lights, the streets are filled with warm lanterns, and nightlife is bustling.
 What’s so extraordinary about that?
-You are immersed in the atmosphere of the image, which is a little “combed” than reality.
-Like in the movies.
-Although, it is possible that reality will exceed your expectations and will look exactly as promised by 3D.
+You are immersed in the atmosphere of the image, which is a little “combed” than reality, like in the movies.
+However, it is possible that reality will exceed your expectations and will look exactly as promised by 3D.

 Such images are used to show the viewer what a house will look like at different times.
 For example, if there is a park nearby, you will intuitively imagine your walk there.
 In this case, the change of seasons is more appropriate than ever.
 A high-rise skyscraper with a mirror finish will favorably reflect the clear blue sky, which will seem endless.
 And a house in the mountains will look like a dream in the winter season.

-With skillfully exposed light you can elevate the CGI image, you will be enchanted by what you see.
+With different lighting setups, you can elevate the CGI image.
+You will be enchanted by what you see.
 At the same time, with the wrong settings, even the most beautiful picture will lose some of its attractiveness.

 Close-ups

-If the beauty is in the details, then the 3D visualizer can paraphrase as “beauty in close-ups”.
+If the beauty is in the details, then the 3D visualizer can paraphrase it as “beauty in close-ups.”
 It is possible to depict a building or its interior for an infinitely long time, but a close-up of some elements adds zest to the whole set of images.
-You see on them textures, colors, beautiful decorative elements.
-Everything is exactly as an inquisitive viewer would see.
-Close-up does not hint, but eloquently calls for the evaluation of unnoticed elements.
+You see their textures, colors, and beautiful decorative elements.
+Everything is exactly as an interested viewer would see.
+Close-up does not hint but eloquently calls for the evaluation of unnoticed elements.

 A little drama